Gurimarie/Entertainments-r-us/README.md

 ### Fixed bugs:
 #### Bug 1
 ![Picture of problem]()
 Problem when deplying to Heroku "Error while running '$ python manage.py collectstatic --noinput'.
 Push rejected, failed to compile Python app."
 Heroku suggests the error has to do with static assets and directs to article: https://devcenter.heroku.com/articles/django-assets, where entereing a code-snippet into my settings.py-file is suggested as answer to problem.
+That fix did not change anything, so I connect directly to Heroku to try to disable the collect-static with "heroku config:set DISABLE_COLLECTSTATIC=1" as suggested by the article "if all else fails".
+But that just crashed the whole thing...
+I'll try to return the code for DATABASE in settings.py back to original (local database).
+Still not working.
+In the log at Heroku I found the error h10, so I searched it and found this thread (https://stackoverflow-com.translate.goog/questions/14322989/first-heroku-deploy-failed-error-code-h10?_x_tr_sl=en&_x_tr_tl=no&_x_tr_hl=no&_x_tr_pto=op,sc) that suggests it may be something wrong with the Procfile.
+I removed a "space" from the Procfile, as suggested, and now there is still an error in Heroku, but it has changed from "crashed" do "down", and the new error is h14 "No web-processes running".
+I have worked back and forth with the Procfile to try to get it working, but still no luck, and my hard deadline is today, so I will leave it for now and fix  it before the resubmission.

 #### Bug 2
 ![Picture of problem]()